Alankbiju3988/DataAnalystProject1/README.md

 # DataAnalystProject1
-Excel Dashboard and SQL Queries
+Sales Analysis using Excel and SQL

 This project contains analysis of pizza sales using sql and excel and a dashboard using excel